FAQ about Coronavirus for students

 Online application here: www.ueberbrueckungshilfe-studierende.de

 You can find the most important questions and answers about the bridging aid here.

-The standard period of study is also extended for the current winter semester due to Corona.
+The standard period of study is also extended for the summer semester due to Corona.
 What does this mean for my BAföG funding?

 For all students enrolled in the summer semester 2020 winter semester 2020/2021 and summer semester 2021 who are not on leave of absence, the individual standard period of study will be extended by two semesters.
 This is particularly important for students who receive benefits under BAföG, but also for all others who want to keep to their standard period of study.

 Students who need confirmation of this, e.g. for the BAföG office or for other purposes, please contact the Department for Student and Examination Affairs, preferably by